Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates

-More recently, alternative solutions involving modifications to DM type statistics that result in conventional standard normal asymptotics regardless of the nested nature of competing models have also been developed in Pitarakis (2020).
-These are similar in spirit to the way Vuong type model selection tests (Vuong (1989)) have been recently adapted to accommodate both nested and non-nested environments via sample splitting and related approaches (see Schennah (2017), Shi (2015), Hsu and Shi (2017)).
-This is also the route we will continue to take in this paper by introducing a novel DM type test statistic for the initial pairwise model comparisons between the benchmark model in (\ref{eq:eq2}) and the $p$ larger models containing one predictor at a time.
-The formulation of our test statistic relies on the same principles as the statistics introduced in Pitarakis (2020) but does not involve any discarding of sample information.
-The resulting DM type statistics associated with the $p$ pairwise model comparisons are subsequently reassembled into an aggregate statistic designed to test whether at least one of the $p$ predictors is active in predicting $y_{t+1}$.
+More recently, alternative solutions involving modifications to DM type statistics that result in conventional standard normal asymptotics regardless of the nested nature of competing models have been developed in Pitarakis (2023).
+These are similar in spirit to the way Vuong type model selection tests (Vuong (1989)) have been recently adapted to accommodate both nested and non-nested environments via sample splitting and related approaches (see Schennah (2017), Shi (2015) and more recently, Corradi, Fosten and Gutknecht (2023) who focused on predictive accuracy comparisons across overlapping models).
+The test statistic we introduce in this paper differs from the above and offers yet another useful way of making predictive accuracy comparisons across nested specifications.
+This novel test statistic is introduced in order to conduct initial pairwise comparisons between the benchmark model in (\ref{eq:eq2}) and the $p$ larger models containing one predictor at a time.
+The formulation of our test statistics designed to compare the null model with specifications that include one predictor at a time relies on the same principles as the statistics introduced in Pitarakis (2023) but does not involve any discarding of sample information.
+These individual test statistics associated with the $p$ pairwise model comparisons are subsequently reassembled into an aggregate statistic designed to test whether at least one of the $p$ predictors is active in predicting $y_{t+1}$.